clojurewerkz/langohr.docs/articles/extensions.md

         q     (lq/declare-server-named ch)]
     (dotimes [n 1000]
       (lb/publish ch default-exchange-name q "msg"))
-    (.waitForConfirms ch)
+    (lcf/wait-for-confirms ch)
     (println "All confirms arrived...")
     (println "[main] Disconnecting...")
     (rmq/close ch)
     (rmq/close conn)))
 ```

-In the example above, the `Bunny::Channel#wait_for_confirms` method blocks (waits) until all of the published messages are confirmed by the RabbitMQ broker. **Note** that a message may be nacked by the broker if, for some reason, it cannot take responsibility for the message.
-In that case, the `wait_for_confirms` method will return `false` and there is also a Ruby `Set` of nacked message IDs (`channel.nacked_set`) that can be inspected and dealt with as required.
+In the example above, the `wait_for_confirms` function blocks (waits)
+until all of the published messages are confirmed by the RabbitMQ
+broker. **Note** that a message may be nacked by the broker if, for
+some reason, it cannot take responsibility for the message.
+In that
+case, the `wait_for_confirms` function will return `false` if some
+messages were unacknowledged.

 ### Learn More